sttp/Specification/Sections/U-TLS.md

 > :information_source: Since the SignatureLength is not signed, it is important to validate all bytes of the Signature.
 Signatures are not truncated.

+> :information_source: Note: Sending a `Key Packet` is optional.
+However, other means outside of this protocol defintion must exist to provide this data to receivers, otherwise no one will be able to decrypt the stream.
+One example could be: a key management server exists on the outside, and only it receives a unicast message of the cipher key, then recievers will connect to it to get the curent cipher information, while the `Data Packet` is broadcast to the entire network.

 The following steps must be taken in sequential order when a receiver validates a `Key Packet`.
 The order has been selected to minimize the impact of a denial of service attack by flooding this kind of packet:
 1. Ensure that `Version` is supported.
 2. Ensure that `InstanceID` was not recently received.